 Summer is almost here and that means backyard barbeques, pool time, and warmer weather.
-It also means cooling season and this summer air conditioning system repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+It also means cooling season and this summer air conditioning system repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

 New air conditioners use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing air conditioning system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, of course at a much higher cost, giving homeowners time to upgrade air conditioners before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, of course at a much higher cost, providing time to upgrade air conditioners before the phase-out period.

 “Homeowners aren’t required to replace their entire system now, but it’s helpful for them to know their options in this situation,” added Moody.
 “It’s crucial to know you can’t blend R22 and R410A.
 When a new R410A system is installed, both the outdoor coil and equipment need replacing, and the interconnecting refrigerant tubing needs inspecting.
 These new units are often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

 The typical life-span of many home A/C systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older systems, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
 New systems will also have longer warranty periods, smoother operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention better home comfort through more advanced technology.

 To find out about your repair or replacement alternatives, call Aramendia Plumbing today at 210-404-4233 today.